Gardens on the Rise amid Pandemic!

 While Cedar is always the best choice (as it is naturally rot deterrent), it can become quite costly.
 As an alternative you can substitute Cedar for a more cost-effective option like Douglas Fir and prevent rot by coating it with Linseed Oil.
 Not only does the oil seal the wood to prevent rot, but it really brings out the woods natural color.

 Planting the Garden

 Finally we were ready to begin planting!
-As mentioned before, we were keen on taking the quickest route, which was to vegetate from plant-form, but going forward will utilize the more cost-effective approach of seeds.
+As mentioned before, we were keen on taking the quickest route possible, which was to vegetate from plant-form, but due to the current life altering event, decided it was best to utilize the more cost-effective approach of all seeds.

-Very slow-growing plants were started indoors during the winter and others the end-of-winter to early-spring.
+As we naturally start gardening early on, we had already begun very slow-growing plants indoors during the winter and others the end-of-winter to early-spring.
+Following transplanting our in-home seedlings and plants to ground, the only thing left to do was to sow the remainder of our swift growing fruit and veggie seeds into our new garden.
 Most seedlings can be started indoors and managed in containers and/or flats, then transplanted to ground later, while other temperamental plants seems to thrive best when planted directly in the ground.